 The sole director of a private company must not also be the company secretary.

 Regulation of the employment relationship

 Written employment contract

-Hong Kong law does not require an employment contract to be in writing.
-It is possible to have an oral employment contract.
+Save for contracts to which the Contracts For Employment Outside Hong Kong Ordinance applies, Hong Kong law does not require an employment contract to be in writing.
+It is therefore possible (although not recommended) to have an oral employment contract.

 Some of the key terms implied by the EO that cannot be contracted out of (to the detriment of the employee) concern:

 The right to pay wages in lieu of notice of termination.